What do we know about the new LastPass password manager breach?-breakinglatest.news-Breaking Latest News

 by Emanuele Capone

+Lastpass announced additional containment and mitigation measures and new security procedures, and engaged an outside firm to investigate the case.
+But he stressed that the users’ master passwords had not been compromised.

-According to the update provided by the company, ongoing investigations revealed that the attackers were able to access a cloud-based storage environment using information obtained during the August security incident.
-The information obtained allowed the attackers to conduct a new attack against another employee with the intent to obtain the credentials and keys used to access and decrypt some storage volumes present in the cloud-based storage environment.
+Only now, in an update released just before Christmas, has it revealed that the attackers are in possession of personal information belonging to customers.
+The information obtained in August allowed cybercriminals to conduct a new attack against another employee and obtain the credentials and keys used to decrypt some cloud storage volumes.

-According to what was revealed by the company, the cloud storage service that was accessed by the attackers is physically separated from the production environment.
-Once the access key to the cloud storage and the keys to decrypt its contents were obtained, the attackers copied the information contained therein, including basic customer account data and related metadata.
-Copied data includes company names, end user names, billing addresses, email addresses, phone numbers, and IP addresses from which customers accessed the LastPass service.
+The cloud storage service is physically separated from the production environment, but the potential damage for Lastpass users could be even greater than what was admitted in August: the attackers, in fact, would have been able to access company and end-user names, addresses billing information, emails, telephone numbers and IP addresses from which customers accessed the service.

+The attackers also managed to copy a backup of customer “vault” data that is stored in a proprietary binary format.
+The backup contains both unencrypted data (e.g. website URLs) and encrypted sensitive data (e.g. usernames and passwords used on websites, secure notes, and data used for autofilling web forms).
+“These encrypted fields remain protected with 256-bit AES encryption and can only be decrypted with a unique encryption key derived from each user’s master password using our Zero Knowledge architecture,” the company says.
+“Please note that your master password is never known to LastPass and is not stored or managed by LastPass.
+Data encryption and decryption is performed only on the local LastPass client.”

 Three novelties